-Note: If your computer has PPPoE software, make sure to remove it from your computer.
+Note: Make sure to remove your PPPoE software from your computer.
 The software is no longer needed and will not work through a router.

 If the router detected or you selected Static, enter the IP and DNS settings supplied by your ISP.
 Click Next to continue.